Skip to content

 Senior consultants leading enterprise-wide Power Platform implementations

-🎯 Which One Should You Target First?
+🎯 Which One to Target — And My Plan

 ⚙️ How to Register

-📚 How I’m Preparing for PL-300
+📚 How I'm preparing

-🔑 The Honest Takeaway
+🔑 The Takeaway

 Also preparing for a Power Platform exam?